 If you are reading this, you are probably trying to decide between writing a $200,000 cheque to a global agency and spending a third of that on a fractional senior.
 I have sat on both sides of this conversation.
 Here is the honest number.

 Crypto PR pricing in 2026 falls into four models: traditional agency retainers, fractional senior operators, single-event sprints, and per-market regional pushes.
 They are not interchangeable, but they are usually mis-sold.
 The agency model is sold to every founder, when it actually only fits a narrow band of them.
 The fractional model is barely advertised, even though it is the right fit for most pre-Series A protocols.
+New to the term?
+Start with what fractional PR is.

 Below is the 2026 pricing landscape as I see it from inside the room, having scoped engagements with 50+ Web3 protocols across Tier-1 outlets — Forbes, CoinDesk, Cointelegraph, Decrypt, The Block, Blockworks, Bitcoin Magazine — and six APAC markets.